PrinsFrank/PrinsFrank.nl/_posts/2022-02-15-Optimizing-gitlab-pipelines-pt-1-basics.md

 ### Fallback vendor cache

 When any package in the 'composer.lock' is added, updated or deleted, the entire vendor folder is regenerated, even if only a small portion of the packages are changed.
-We can optimize this and configure a fallback cache, that is periodically update with a 'base' vendor folder.
+We can optimize this and configure a fallback cache, that is periodically updated with a 'base' vendor folder.
 Only the changed packages then need to be changed and pushed to the new cache.

 To seperate the logic, a new stage can be added to the global configuration: